-Please read through these online safety rules with your child/ren and talk with them to ensure they understand their importance and what it means for them (and for you).
-When you have done this, you both need to sign this agreement to say that you agree to follow the rules.
+Please read through these online safety rules with your child/ren each year and talk with them to ensure they understand their importance and what it means for them (and for you).
+By your child attending Redbourn Primary School, parents/carers agree to all of the expectations.
 Any concerns or explanation can be discussed with the Headteacher,